paveloom-d/dev/README.md

 ### Key bindings

-This image contains key bindings for deleting words before and after the cursor: Ctrl+Backspace and Ctrl+Delete respectively.
+This image contains key bindings for deleting words before and after the cursor: <kbd>Ctrl+Backspace</kbd> and <kbd>Ctrl+Delete</kbd> respectively.
 However, if you are using Windows Terminal, you may find out that the first one doesn't work when using SSH.
 This has been discussed [here](https://github.com/microsoft/terminal/issues/755), and one of the solutions that you may use is this [AutoHotkey](https://www.autohotkey.com/) script:

 ```autohotkey
 ; For Windows Terminal: deletes the previous word